Rhythm Exercises With Mutes.

 - alternating between mute – chord = 2 events

 It’s a brain tease. 🙂

-If you have a hard tine with these, you want to practice them very slowly.
+If you have a hard time with these, you want to practice them very slowly.

 It’s very tempting for me to include a video here so you can hear these rhythms, but it’s been my experience with students that they miss out on part of the learning experience when they hear me play it, and then just copy me.
 It’s suddenly easier to play after you heard it once.

-So if you really can’t get through it, and you feel you really need me to send you a video of me playing those rhythms, hit me up anytime at [email protected].
-Also shoot me an email if you have any questions of if you would like to book a lesson.
+So if you really can’t get through it, and you feel you really need me to send you a video of me playing those rhythms, hit me up anytime at firstname.lastname@example.org.
+Also, shoot me an email if you have any questions or if you would like to book a lesson.